quic-s/quics-client/README.md

 quics-client is a client for the QUIC-S. It is **continuous file synchornization tool** based on the QUIC protocol.

+ **NOTICE**  If you want to use this tool, you should use the server of QUIC-S. You can find the server in [here](https://github.com/quic-s/quics.git)

 ## Features